 Once Gradescope has been enabled in your course, please refer to Using Gradescope with Canvas as an Instructor for detailed instructions on setting up assignments and exams.

-How to Add an Assignment or Exam
+Add an Assignment or Exam

 To grade exams or quizzes you will start by creating a new assignment on Gradescope.
 From the assignments page, click on the Create Assignment button in the bottom right.
 This will bring up a dialog box with various assignment-type options.
 Selecting the Exam / Quiz option will give a brief overview of the assignment type.
 Click Next to choose the settings for the assignment.